Power Measure

 Features

-• Measures voltage, current, active power, and energy.
+• Measures voltage, current, active power, power factor, energy, and frequency.

 • Supports overcurrent, overvoltage, and undervoltage protection.